IsraelIyke/ezynotify-bot/README.md

 ## ✨ What is EzyNotify?

-EzyNotify is a free Telegram bot built in two parts; Vercel Serverless Webhook with Node.js and the bot itself with python (hosted in another repo for github actions) that lets users set up **two** types of monitors:
+EzyNotify is a free Telegram bot built in two parts; Vercel Serverless Webhook with Node.js and the bot itself with python (hosted in another repo for github actions.
+[Check here](https://github.com/IsraelIyke/ezynotifyv2)) that lets users set up **two** types of monitors:

 - **Update Monitor** — Track an entire page for content changes and receive summaries.
 - **Keyword Check** — Watch for specific keywords on a webpage and get alerted when they appear/disappear.